bvbxbv/conky-lyrics-widget/README.md

 4. Genius api settings
     1. First of all you need an api key.<br>
        Go to [here](https://genius.com/developers) and click on "Create API CLIENT".
-1. Enter app name (whatever) 2.
-Icon url is not required 3.
-App website url - i wrote `http://localhost` and it's works 4.
-Redirect url is not required
+        1. Enter app name (whatever)
+        2. Icon url is not required
+        3. App website url - i wrote `http://localhost` and it works
+        4. Redirect url is not required
     2. Put api key into config file.
-        1. Find `~/config/conky/configs/secret.toml.copy` (or where you clone this repo).
+        1. Find `~/.config/conky/configs/secret.toml.copy` (or where you clone this repo).
         2. Remove `.copy` (`secret.toml.copy` -> `secret.toml`).
         3. Paste your api key instead of `YOUR GENIUS API KEY`.